Top 10 Trekking tips for Beginners

 Sherpas are the Nepalese residing in the mountainous region of Nepal.
 They are highly influenced by Tibetan culture and follow Himalayan Buddhism.
 As the main attraction of the region is tourism and there are no other options for employment, most of the population is engaged in guiding and porters.
 But it is not appropriate to address all the Sherpas as guides and porters.

 Encounter with Yaks and pack animals while Trekking

-The Yaks and Dzomos (hybrid of yak and cow) are furry animals with massive horns that play a vital role in the lifestyle of the Himalaya people.
-Due to the rugged topography, there are no transportation facility.
+The Yaks and Dzomos (a hybrid of yak and cow) are furry animals with massive horns that play a vital role in the lifestyle of the Himalaya people.
+Due to the rugged topography, there is no transportation facility.
 Thus these animals help in carrying goods and other commodities to and fro the village to lower towns.

 You will encounter these animals as you climb higher over 3000m.

 There are many villages with purified water stations.
 You can fill up your bottles for a price.
 The tap or groundwater is good to avoid unless you purify it well.
 You can carry a water filter and purification tablets.
 Bottled water is quite safe to drink but before you buy one make sure to check the packed date.
 It is better if you get 2 one-liter bottles or a hydration bladder to fill the water.